 What is Industry 1.0?

 1760-1840 – The Industrial Revolution.
 The most famous of them all!
-Main industry moved from agriculture and handmade items to an economy driven by machine-powered manufacturing.
+Main industry moved from agriculture and small scale handmade items to an economy driven by machine-powered manufacturing.
 Gigantic steam and water powered machine such as looms, could rapidly produce fabrics by running day and night.
-Steam and waterpower drove huge, mass-producing machines leading the way in the new industrial era.
+Steam and waterpower drove huge, mass-producing machines leading the way in the new industrial era – mass production became a reality.

 What is Industry 2.0?